CAE Reading and Use of English Practice Test 13

 Part 1

 Instigate (v) — to provoke, to urge something to happen.
-One of the countries instigated a conflict on the border which turned into a full-scale war.
+One of the countries instigated a conflict on the border, which escalated to a full-scale war.

 Litter (n) — garbage or trash, usually used when it’s lying around.
 The poor area had its streets filled with litter.

-Ingrain (v) — to establish something in a very form way that is unlikely to change in the future.
+Ingrain (v) — to establish something in a very formal way that is unlikely to change in the future.
 Her parents tried their best to ingrain their own ideals in her.

 Appreciable (adj) — amount of something that is large enough to be significant or have an impact.
 An appreciable amount of my tuition fees is paid by the government.